-All students are expected to comply with all items in this course calendar.
+Students are expected to comply with all items in this course calendar.
 Please especially note the Technology section under School Policies for guidelines on expectations of acceptable use of technology.

-The courses (Advanced Functions Grade 12, University Preparation (MHF4U), Calculus and Vectors (MCV4U), University Preparation, The Writer's Craft, University Preparation (EWC4U), and English Literature Studies, University Preparation (ETS4U)) run for 17 school weeks from the second week of September until the end of January and/or the second week of February until the middle of June.
+Courses (Advanced Functions Grade 12, University Preparation (MHF4U), Calculus and Vectors (MCV4U), University Preparation, The Writer's Craft, University Preparation (EWC4U), and English Literature Studies, University Preparation (ETS4U)), when scheduled, usually run for 17 school weeks from the second week of September until the end of January and/or the second week of February until the middle of June.
+In quadmester years, they can also run during a quadmester.